elunna/nerfhack-changelog/README.md

 * Shopkeepers start with more gold, usually more than double the standard amounts (gnoll)

 #### Pets are limited by charisma
 * Your maximum number of pets is normally (CHA / 3).
-If you get more pets than that, they will be untamed starting with the weakest first (Evil)
+If you get more pets than that, they will be untamed starting with the weakest first (EvilHack)

 * Ported from EvilHack with modifications
 * The number of pets you can have on a level is now capped at Charisma divided by 3.